Violet Coco: Activist's jail term overturned in Australia protest row

 A judge on Wednesday threw out the sentence, saying it was based on false information provided by police.

 Coco and three others had staged the protest last year to draw attention to the climate emergency.
-She and others had parked a hired truck on one lane of the bridge, before climbing on top and lighting a flare to draw attention.
+She and others had parked a hired truck on one lane of the bridge, before climbing on top and lighting a flare.

 She was charged under new New South Wales (NSW) laws which introduced harsher penalties for protests on critical infrastructure - such as roads, rail lines, tunnels and bridges.